General Terms and Conditions of Sale of a2tec GmbH Hamburg

 2. discount periods granted shall commence from the date of invoice.
 An agreed cash discount requires the complete settlement of all due liabilities of the Buyer at the time of the cash discount.

-Invoices for net amounts of less than EUR 50.00 as well as for assembly, repairs, molds and tooling costs are due immediately and payable net, unless otherwise stated.
+3. invoices for net amounts of less than EUR 100 as well as for assembly, repairs, molds and tool cost shares are, unless otherwise stated, due immediately and payable strictly net.

 4. counterclaims disputed by us or not legally established entitle the buyer neither to retention nor to set-off.
 This shall not apply insofar as the Buyer’s counterclaims result from the same contractual relationship and/or they would entitle the Buyer to refuse performance pursuant to § 320 BGB.

 5. if the payment deadline is exceeded, at the latest from the time of default, we shall be entitled to charge interest at the respective bank rates for overdraft facilities, but at least the statutory default interest.
-In addition, we are entitled to charge a flat rate for delay in the amount of 40,- EUR.
-We reserve the right to claim further damage caused by delay.
+In addition, we are entitled to charge a lump sum for default in the amount of EUR 40.
+We reserve the right to assert further claims for damages caused by delay.

 (6) If, after the conclusion of the contract, it becomes apparent that our payment claim is jeopardized by the Buyer’s inability to pay or if other circumstances arise which indicate a significant deterioration in the Buyer’s ability to pay, we shall be entitled to refuse agreed advance performance and to exercise the rights under § 321 of the German Civil Code (BGB).
 This shall also apply insofar as our obligation to perform is not yet due.
 In such cases, we may also declare due all claims arising from the current business relationship with the purchaser.
 A lack of ability to pay on the part of the Buyer shall also be deemed to exist if the Buyer is at least three weeks in arrears with a substantial amount (from 10% of the receivables due), furthermore a substantial downgrading of the limit existing for him with our trade credit insurance.